klattimer/LGWebOSRemote/README.md

     # Otherwise, this works reasonably well
     $ lgtv --name MyTV --ssl openBrowserAt https://www.youtube.com/tv#/watch?v=dQw4w9WgXcQ

+    # You can set the default TV so the `--name` argument can be skipped
+    $ lgtv setDefault MyTV

 ## SSL

 Starting 25th of January 2023 LG has deprecated insecure ws connections, ssl is now required.
 Because of this, should you wish to use it on newer firmware devices you can append the argument "ssl" at the back.
 It connects to 3001 with wss.

 ### Example
 ```
 $ lgtv auth 192.168.1.31 MyTV